daily-co/daily-core-sdk/README.md

-# Daily Core
+# Daily Core SDK

-`daily-core` is a preliminary SDK to build native applications for the [Daily](https://daily.co) platform with a simple static library and a C header file.
+`daily-core-sdk` is a preliminary SDK to build native applications for the [Daily](https://daily.co) platform with a simple static library and a C header file.